Foreign Exchange and Interest Rates A - Z

 What are interest rates and the NOK exchange rate?

-You take out a loan for NOK 100 000 at a 4 per cent annual interest rate.
+You borrow NOK 100 000 at a 4 per cent annual interest rate.
 This means that you need to pay NOK 4000 per year to borrow the money.
-When borrowing, the interest rate becomes an annual cost.
+When you borrow, the interest rate is an annual cost you have to pay.

 A key policy rate is an interest rate set by a central bank in order to impact the economy of a country.
 The interest rate can be reduced to stimulate growth or raised to curb growth in the country’s economy.

-The goal of a central bank is to keep the economy relatively stable.
+The aim of a central bank is to keep the national economy relatively stable.
 The interest rate is their “tool” to make this happen.

 Read more about growth and inflation further down.

 The central bank offers banking services to the banks of a country.
-They offer loans and investments of capital.
+They offer both loans and capital placements.
 Norges Bank is the central bank of Norway and offer services to Norwegian banks, such as DNB.

-For example, the key policy rate set by Norges Bank can be used to stimulate business growth.
+The policy rate set by the Central Bank of Norway can e.g be used to stimulate growth in the business sector.
 By reducing the key policy rate, the banks can borrow cheaply from the central bank and then lend the money to private individuals and businesses.
-Lower interest rates make it more attractive to invest in new projects and jobs.
+A lower interest rate makes it more attractive to invest in new projects and create jobs.
+It also makes it more appealing for consumers to borrow for housing or other capital goods.

-The central bank can also increase the key policy rate to curb growth in consumption and money lending.
-The reason for not wanting consumption to be too high is that this can lead to price increases of goods and services that are too high.
+The central bank can also increase the policy rate to curb consumption, investments and the borrowing of money.
+The reason for not wanting excessively high consumption is that it can lead to inflation, causing an increase in the prices of goods and services.
+Which, in turn, would drive up wages and the overall cost level in a country.
+If the cost level becomes too high compared to other countries, it is detrimental to the country's competitiveness.
 Another word for price increases is inflation.
-Read more about inflation on Investopedia.
+Read more about inflation on Wikipedia.

 The central bank’s key policy rate affects the economy by influencing the interest rate in the money market, in Norway’s case the NIBOR.
 The money market interest rate affects the exchange rate and the interest rates that the banks offer their customers.